liyanasahir/liyanasahir.github.io/_posts/2020-04-02-the-godmothers.md

 This blog was built using Jekyll and hosted using Github Pages.
 If anything is broken or not functioning the way it is supposed to, feel free to let me know.

-For more information about The Godmothers, visit godmothers.in To receive updates and news about future scholarships, follow \@godmotherstalk on Instagram.
+For more information about The Godmothers, visit [godmothers.in](http://godmothers.in).

+To receive updates and news about future scholarships, follow @godmotherstalk on Instagram.